tweag/servant-template/ARCHITECTURE.md

 The project is structured in three layers:
 - the `Tagger` folder contains the business domain of the application;
 - the `Infrastructure` folder contains the implementation of the services needed by the application;
-- the `Api` folder contains the application layer which connects the external world and the previous two layers.
+- the `API` folder contains the application layer which connects the external world and the previous two layers.

 There is a dependency between the layers which works as follows